jdiogobc/personal_website/content/home/experience.md

   date_end = ""
   description = """
   - Leading a team of academic researchers and engineers to develop an XR app to train surgeons
+  - Owning the technical direction of the project, from architecture and code quality to release planning, while staying hands-on in Unity
+  - Bridging clinic and lab, translating surgeons' requirements into a roadmap that researchers and engineers can build against
   """
 [[experience]]
   title = "Mixed Reality Prototyper & Unity Developer"